sebv/jwt-doc/README.md

 @sourishkrout can you help with the hmac description and code sample?

-## list of third-party integrated with the JWT addon
+## List of Third-Party Services Integrated with the JWT Addon

 ### Sauce Labs